 Phonics

-At St James Primary School C of E, we aim to give our children the tools to let their lights shine as fluent readers and confident writers.
+At St James Church of England Primary School, we aim to give our children the tools to let their lights shine as fluent readers and lovers of literature.

 Aims